This post may contain affiliate links. Please read our disclosure policy.

 In a bowl combine all of the ingredients for the tzatziki and stir them together.
 Taste for seasoning and add more salt and pepper or lemon juice if needed.
 Refrigerate until the meatballs are ready to be served.

 Yes.
-Ground turkey, chicken, or lamb can all be used in place of the ground beef.
+Other ground meat that works well for these meatballs is ground turkey, chicken, or lamb.
 You can also use a 50/50 combination of beef and lamb if you’d like.

 Lightly wet your hands with water or spray them with cooking oil to keep the meat mixture from sticking to your hands.